Davidovo, Targovishte Province

 Davidovo is a village in Northern Bulgaria.
-The village is located in Targovishte Municipality, Targovishte Province. Аccording to the numbers provided by the 2020 Bulgarian census, Davidovo currently has a population of 500 people with a permanent address registered in the settlement.
+The village is \ in Targovishte Municipality, Targovishte Province. Аccording to the numbers provided by the 2020 Bulgarian census, Davidovo currently has a population of 500 people with a permanent address registered in the settlement.

 Geography

-Davidovo village is located in Municipality Targovishte.
+Davidovo village is \ in Municipality Targovishte.
 It lies 3 kilometers away from Targovishte and 127 kilometers away from Varna.

 The village's elevation ranges between 100 and 199 meters and has an average elevation of 177 meters above sea level.
 The climate is continental.

-The village is located between green hills and a river passes through it.
+The village is between green hills and a river passes through it.
 There are clearly pronounced 4 seasons including a hot summer, cold winter, sunny spring, and dry autumn.

 Infrastructure

 The roads in the village are in a good condition.
 The nearest school is located in Targovishte.
 13 kilometers away from Davidovo village, water dam Saedinenie can be found.